cnrancher/hangar/docs/en_US/save.md

 ## Preparation

-Before executing `image-tools save`, if there is a private image in the image list, please make sure to manually login to the repo via `docker login`.
+Before executing `hangar save`, if there is a private image in the image list, please make sure to manually login to the repo via `docker login`.

 ## Mirror List Format